wmorgan/dcos-docs/1.8/usage/overlay-networks.md

 # Example

-The following Marathon application definition specifies an overlay network named `dcos-1`, which refers to the target DC/OS overlay network of the same name.
+The following Marathon application definition specifies a virtual network named `dcos-1`, which refers to the target DC/OS overlay network of the same name.

 ```json
 {